08615999961401

 Full-Step200 steps/revMediumGeneral automation

-Microstepping is widely used in CNC and precision automation systems because it significantly reduces vibration and improves motion smoothness, although it slightly reduces torque per step.
+Microstepping is widely used in precision automation systems because it improves motion smoothness and reduces vibration during operation.

 Why Stepper Motors Produce Holding Torque

-One major advantage of stepper motors is holding torque.
+One of the most useful characteristics of a stepper motor is holding torque.

-When the motor is energized but stationary, the stator magnetic field locks the rotor in position.
+Even when the motor is not rotating, energized stator coils continue generating magnetic force that locks the rotor in position.

-• Higher pulse frequencies reduce magnetic field buildup time
+• Higher pulse frequency reduces magnetic buildup time

 • Back EMF increases with speed

-As rotational speed increases, available torque gradually decreases.
+As motor speed rises, available torque gradually decreases.

 Recommended Reading: